epsilon42/revseek/README.md

 1. Clone the repo and navigate to the folder
 2. Install project dependencies with: `npm i`
-3. Start the express server: `node src/server.js`
-4. In another terminal window, launch the app: `npm start`
+3. Start the server and launch the app: `npm start`

 ---